Introduction

 Structural analysis

-A mining company wanted to increase the length of the track from axis 8 to axis 11 (Figure 1) on one of its cranes.
-To do this, it asked Kot to carry out a structural assessment of the shed in which the asset was installed, in order to make sure that the structure would support the change.
+First, a mining company wanted to extend the travel path of one of its overhead cranes from axis 8 to axis 11 (Figure 1).
+To that end, it asked Kot to conduct a structural assessment of the warehouse where the crane was installed, in order to ensure that the structure could withstand the modification.

 - Utilization index (UI): Evaluates the degree of stress to which a structural element is being subjected;